 Jonathan Colmer - University of Virginia

 Jonathan is Director of the Environmental Inequality Lab and Assistant Professor at the University of Virginia's Department of Economics.
 His research combines data with insights from economic theory and environmental science to understand how economic activity and the environment influence one another.

 John Voorheis - U.S. Census Bureau

-John is the Lead Economist for Survey and Economic Research in the Center for Economic Studies at the US Census Bureau.
+John is Lead Researcher of the Environmental Inequality Lab and Principal Economist in the Center for Economic Studies at the U.S. Census Bureau.
 His research combines administrative records with survey data to better understand the economic well-being of individuals, with a focus on the impacts of environmental inequality on long term economic and social outcomes.

 Jay Shimshack - University of Virginia

 Jay is an Associate Professor of Public Policy and Economics at the University of Virginia's Frank Batten School of Leadership and Public Policy.
 His research is on the enforcement of environmental regulations, corporate social responsibility, environmental inequality, and the economic consequences of environmental change.
 He has advised the EPA, FDA, USDA, DOL and other federal agencies; consulted for private organizations; and provided testimony before the US House of Representatives.